AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 print('Shape of embedding matrix:', embeddings.shape)
 ```

 And that's it!
 The embeddings are trained, so you can use them e.g. as features for your supervised model or to find clusters in your dataset.
-Let's now see how we can use DeepWalk on real classification taks.
+Let's now see how we can use DeepWalk on real classification tasks.

 ## Facebook Data

 Facebook data can be downloaded from [this repo](https://github.com/benedekrozemberczki/datasets).
 As in the previous blog, there's 3 files - edges, targets, and features.

 ```python
 edges_path = 'datasets-master/facebook_large/facebook_edges.csv'